Renault ZOE review: running costs & insurance

 |Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

 The Renault ZOE seems expensive when you glance at the headline price.
-This is a Clio-sized car, after all, and a price north of £30,000 seems a lot.
-The reality is that electric cars are still more expensive than their petrol equivalents, but matters are improving and finance deals on the ZOE that see monthly payments of well under £300 with a fairly low deposit will make this attainable to a lot of people.
-It also makes the ZOE comparable in terms of costs with its chief rivals the Peugeot e-208 and Vauxhall Corsa-e.
+This is a Clio-sized car, after all, and a price of around £28,000 seems a lot.
+The reality is that electric cars are still more expensive than their petrol equivalents, but matters are improving and finance deals on the ZOE that see reasonable monthly payments with low deposits make the car attainable for many people.
+They also makes the ZOE comparable in terms of costs with its chief rivals the Peugeot e-208 and Vauxhall Corsa-e.

-Fully charging the ZOE at home will cost about £7 (assuming an average electric tariff of 14p/kWh), but using late-night off-peak rates could halve that.
-Charging at a motorway rapid charger is always going to be more expensive; these tend to cost around 30p per kWh, so assuming a top-up from 20-80%, you’re looking at just under £10 per visit.
-Given that the ZOE promises great efficiency at a potential 4.7 miles per kWh in good conditions, it’s likely that your money will go a bit further in the Renault than in its rivals.
+Fully charging the ZOE at home will cost a fraction of the cost of filling up a Clio, and using late-night off-peak rates could reduce that.
+Charging at a public rapid charger is always going to be more expensive, but given that the ZOE promises efficiency of 4.5 miles per kWh or more in good conditions, it’s likely that your money will go a bit further in the Renault than in its rivals.

 Renault ZOE insurance group

-The ZOE falls into insurance groups 19 to 23, depending on which model you choose.
-This is noticeably higher than you’ll pay for an equivalent diesel Renault Clio, which falls into group 10, so do check insurance costs before settling for the ZOE if you’re a new or younger driver.
+The ZOE falls into insurance groups 20 to 23, depending on exactly which model you choose.
+This is noticeably higher than you’ll pay for an equivalent Renault Clio, which falls into group 10, so do check insurance costs before settling for the ZOE if you’re a new or younger driver.
 Electric cars are often more expensive than their petrol alternatives, though, and the ZOE should still be cheaper to insure than the Vauxhall Corsa Electric which occupies groups 24 and 25.

 The Renault ZOE is covered for five years or 100,000 miles, which is better than many rivals, if not as good as the cover you get on a Kia e-Niro.
 The batteries are covered against failure or significant degradation for eight years or 100,000 miles, which can provide peace of mind, while roadside assistance is provided for four years (breaking down to three years' UK and European cover, plus an additional year of UK-only).